-In terms of holding to account, this is in relation to seeking assurances that due process is being followed, that the interests of members and the public are being considered in an appropriate manner and whether the Trust is at significant risk of breaching its conditions of its licence.
+In terms of holding to account, this is in relation to seeking assurances that due process is being followed, that the interests of members and the public are being considered in an appropriate manner and whether the Trust is at significant risk of breaching its conditions of its license.

-The 2012 Act also states that "The Foundation Trust must take steps to secure that the Governors are equipped with the skills and knowledge they require in the capacity as such".
+Legislation also states that "The Foundation Trust must take steps to secure that the Governors are equipped with the skills and knowledge they require in the capacity as such".